Hot Posts

 STEP 4: USE CHANGE OF BASE

-The Activity (Gallery Walk / Stations): Teams move around the room at their own pace.
-This is a perfect mix of collaboration, movement, and individual accountability.
+The Operational Walkthrough (Gallery Walk): Teams move around the room at their own pace.
+This is a perfect mix of collaboration, movement, and individual accountability:

-3. They check their final answer against the hidden "Self-Check Key" at the station.
+3. They check their decimal outputs against the face-down key.

-5. If incorrect, they must find their error and re-calculate before raising their hand.
+5. If incorrect, they must collaborate, find their error, and recalculate before requesting sign-off.
+This eliminates teacher-bottlenecks and keeps you mobile!

 • 🔴 FIREWALL 1 (Annual Growth)